-When America goes to war, the primary objective is to look good in the media.
-If that statement offends you, good.
-You have no knowledge of history beyond the happy horseshit they fed you at school and college.
-Right and wrong mean little in a democracy because it’s a popularity contest, so if the people are kept docile by stories of brave soldiers dying in a foreign land to keep them safe, long may it be so.
-Usually however, something goes horribly wrong, and ulterior motives are exposed.
-In the wars of Indochina (Vietnam), the media and the people turned against their government, giving birth to counterculture hippies who meant well but were nonetheless misguided for different reasons.
-Apocalypse Now, Francis Ford Coppola’s crowning achievement, like any true work of art, goes where these fake politicians and flimsy activists dare not: straight down the middle into the heart of darkness, using this conflict as a backdrop and ignoring the politics to explain the metaphysics of war itself.
+When America goes to war in the modern era, the primary objectives are dubious at best.
+Amidst the popularity contest of a democracy, the story of brave soldiers dying in a foreign land to keep the populace safe is the basic presumed pretext for government and media unity regardless of political allegiance.
+Of course it’s never that simple and inevitably something goes horribly wrong, exposing ulterior motives.
+In the wars of Indochina (Vietnam), the media and the people turned against their government, radicalizing the counterculture hippie movement which meant well but was nonetheless misguided for different reasons.
+Apocalypse Now, Francis Ford Coppola’s crowning achievement, like any great work of art, goes where these fake politicians and flimsy activists dare not: straight down the middle into the heart of darkness, using this conflict as a backdrop and ignoring the politics to explain the metaphysics of war itself.

 “It’s impossible for words to describe what is necessary to those who do not know what horror means.
 Horror has a face – and you must make a friend of horror.
 Horror and moral terror are your friends.”